BryanH/Wordpress_add-code-to-head/readme.txt

 == Upgrade Notice ==

-= 1.15 =
+= 1.17 =
-Verified Compatible with WP 5.7.2
+* Verified Compatible with WP 6.7.1
+* Added note about potential Wordfence issue to the readme
-No other changes
+* No other changes